Dispatch Mode

 What data does the relay send to my agent?

-Screenshots (as compressed WebP images) and command results (success/failure).
+Screenshots (as compressed WebP images), shell command output (stdout/stderr), and action results (success/failure).
 No files, passwords, or browsing history are ever sent.
+Command output is capped at 4KB.

 Can I use this on multiple computers?